Red scrotum syndrome - Anogenital in

-- Acute cellulitis – Swelling of the penis or scrotum will be present and may be associated with fever and malaise.
+- Cellulitis – Swelling of the penis or scrotum will be present and may be associated with fever and malaise.

 - Contact urticaria – Redness and swelling that last for only a short period of time and is not limited to the anterior scrotum.

 - Fixed drug eruption – Will have red patches or plaques that may be vesicular or erosive.